with Solid-Sawn Wood Flanges

 Quick and easy to install

-IB I-Joists span longer distances (up to 52 ft.), making joist spacing wider, so fewer pieces need to be installed.
+IB MAX-CORE I-JOISTS span longer distances (up to 52 ft.), making joist spacing wider, so fewer pieces need to be installed.
 Other convenient advantages:

 • Wide flanges provide a larger surface area for gluing and nailing